Faculty and Staff

 Areas of Emphasis: Scenic Design; Costume Design

-Born in Shanghai, China, Ming Chen received her two master’s degrees in Stage Design/Theory and in Theatrical Production from Shanghai Theatre Academy and the University of Pittsburgh, respectively.
-She has worked at the Shakespeare Theatre at Folger in Washington, D.C., and at Shanghai Youth Theatre Company in Shanghai.
-She has also taught at SUNY at Buffalo in New York as well as at Shanghai Theatre Academy in Shanghai before moving to Kennesaw, Georgia.
+Ming Chen is a tenured full professor and resident theatrical designer with 23 years of university teaching experience and three years of full time professional theatre experience.
+Born in Shanghai, China, she received her two master’s degrees in Stage Design/Theory and in Theatrical Production from Shanghai Theatre Academy and the University of Pittsburgh respectively.
+She had worked at the Shakespeare Theatre at Folger in Washington, D.C. and Shanghai Youth Theatre Company in Shanghai and taught at SUNY at Buffalo in New York as well as Shanghai Theatre Academy in Shanghai before moving to Kennesaw, Georgia.

-As a scenic designer, Ming Chen’s works have been seen at the Prague Quadrennial (co-design) Czechoslovakia, at the USITT Design Expo in Long Beach, California, at China’s National Stage Design Exhibition in Beijing and Tokyo, at the American College Dance Festivals in New York City and Washington, D.C., at the Shanghai International Arts Festival and Shanghai Theatre Festival in Shanghai, and at many theatres in Atlanta, including the Alliance Theatre Company, Horizon Theatre Company, 7 Stages and Atlanta Ballet, and at university theatres such as SUNY at Buffalo and Cornell University in New York.
+As a scenic designer, Ming Chen’s table works have been displayed at the Prague Quadrennial (co-design), Czechoslovakia, the USITT Design Expo in Long Beach, California, and China’s National Stage Design Exhibition in Beijing and Tokyo.
+Her designs were seen at Atlanta Ballet, the national gala performances of the American College Dance Festivals at Kennedy Center in Washington, D.C. and Miller Theatre in New York City, the Edinburgh Festival Fringe in Scotland, the Shanghai International Arts Festival and Shanghai Theatre Festival in China.
+In addition, her works were commissioned by many professional theatres in Atlanta including the Alliance Theatre Company, the Horizon Theatre Company, 7 Stages and Theatre in the Square, as well as university theatres such as SUNY at Buffalo and Cornell University in New York.

-As a scholar, she is the author of Visual Literacy for Theatre.
-She has also published essays and translations in professional journals, such as Theatre Topics (co-author) in the U.S. and Theatre Arts in China, and has contributed written chapters for three other books.
+As a scholar, Ming Chen is the author of Visual Literacy for Theatre, a 565-page textbook on design (published in 2011).
+Her other publications include essays and translations in top peer-reviewed professional journals such as Theatre Topics (co-author), TD&/T and Theatre Arts.
+She is also a columnist for EPerformance, a peer reviewed professional journal in China.
 She has frequently presented papers at national and international theatre conferences and has guest-lectured internationally.
-Drawing from her cross-cultural experiences, she has directed and co-directed a number of cultural exchange projects which received the grants and funds from government and private funding agencies such as the National Endowment for the Arts, the Cultural Services of French Embassy, the Georgia Humanities Council, the French Consulate in Atlanta, the Confucius Institute, and the Coca Cola Foundation.
+Drawing from her cross-cultural experiences, she has directed and co-directed a number of cultural exchange projects that garnered grants and funds from government and private funding agencies such as the National Endowment for the Arts, the Cultural Services of French Embassy, the Georgia Humanities Council, the French Consulate in Atlanta, the Confucius Institute, and the Coca Cola Foundation.
 She is a member of United Scenic Artists (Local USA 829) and of the China National Stage Design Association.
-She has been listed in Who’s Who in America (2010) and in Who’s Who among Asian Americas (1994/95).
+She has been listed in Who’s Who in America and in Who’s Who among Asian Americas.

 Andrew Edwards Photo